akashuba/frontend_checklist/htmlQuestions.md

 * **What kind of things must you be wary of when designing or developing for multilingual sites?**
   The same answer as above.
 * **What are data- attributes good for?**
   Data attributes helps with add some extra information to elements, and them interact with them in js.
   Could be used by frameworks and test libs.
+* **Describe the difference between <script>, <script async> and <script defer>.**
+   <script> loaded synchronously and block page parsing until the script will be downloaded and executed.
+   <script async> didn't stop html parsing but it does during js execution.
+   <script defer> didn't stop html parsing and execution after html parsing finished, and it also saved the scripts queue.
+* **Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
+Do you know any exceptions?**

+  <script defer> could be placed on top of document.